 The need for parallel operation of transformers has been explained in an earlier section.
 The conditions for parallel operation of single-phase transformers have also been dealt with.
-In addition to the conditions of parallel operation of single-phase transformers, for three-phase transformers another essential condition is that the phase sequence and vector grouping should be the same.
+In addition to the conditions of parallel operation of single-phase transformers, for three-phase transformers another essential condition is that the phase sequence and vector grouping should be the same for the transformers to be connected in parallel.

-The phase sequence, i.e. the order in which the phases reach their maximum positive voltage, must be identical for the parallel transformers, otherwise during the cycle each pair of phases will be short-circuited.
-The paralleled transformers should belong to the same vector group, i.e. there should not be any phase difference between the secondary voltages.
+The phase sequence, i.e., the order in which the phases reach their maximum positive voltage, must be identical for the paralleled transformers, otherwise during the cycle each pair of phases will be short-circuited.

+The paralleled transformers should belong to the same vector group, i.e., there should not be any phase difference between the secondary voltages.

-3.16 TRANSFORMATION FROM THREE-PHASE TO TWO-PHASE AND SIX-PHASE
+3.19 TRANSFORMATION FROM THREE-PHASE TO TWO-PHASE AND SIX-PHASE